 But with that said, here is my race recap, what you should know about going into NY and everything in between.

-My husband and I took the train up to NYC from D.C.
+I took the train up to NYC from D.C.
 Friday evening which was super easy and relaxing.
 I booked our hotel reservation at the Doubletree in NYC as far in advance as possible to get a reasonable rate because all of the hotels jacked up their prices that weekend.
 However this is important, if you plan on going home the day of the race, you might have to pay an extra night if you want to shower.
 This is because most hotels don’t do a late checkout and with the race starting so late, you may potentially finish past your checkout time.
-For us, we had a location to shower after the race so checking out that day was fine but it is important to note for when you book your hotel.
+Thankfully, I had a location to shower after the race so checking out that day was fine but it is important to note for when you book your hotel.
 The Doubletree was also not far from the Central Park which made getting back after the race easy while also being close to the midtown pick up location.

-On Saturday morning we headed on over to the expo at the Javits convention center.
+On Saturday morning I headed on over to the expo at the Javits convention center.
 The expo was full of vendors and an entire NYRR New Balance section to buy some NYC marathon branded items.
 Bedgear was present and they gave out 500 pillows to lucky racers (I was not one of them), but the brand is fantastic and makes terrific sleeping products.
 When we walked into the convention center, there were security personnel and lines to go through for safety reasons.
 I then picked up my bib and shirt and made my way into the main expo area.

-There was plenty of booths to visit, but I knew we only had a specific amount of time we could shop for because I made a reservation for us to go to the World Trade Center observation tower and museum.
+There was plenty of booths to visit, but I knew we only had a specific amount of time we could shop for because I made a reservation to go to the World Trade Center observation tower and museum.
 After doing some walking around the city and sitting, we made our way to have dinner and back to the hotel to rest, stretch and salt bath.
 I knew I had an early wakeup call and then a few hours to kill in the morning, so I wanted to try and get to bed early, buttttt Miami was playing Va Tech, so I went to be a little later than I wanted.

 Before we left, I read a lot of reviews about the race and tips to prepare for race morning.
 One of those suggestions was to bring extra clothes for the morning of that you don’t mind donating.
 This is because you will be sitting around for a little while and it gets cold at the start (no joke it does get cold), so I made sure to pack a bunch of options, bring a heat sheet and bag full of nutrition I would need for the morning.